arbor-sim/arbor/doc/contrib/pr.rst

 5. A PR on Github is automatically tested by our CI bot called Travis.
    You can also run these tests yourself by building them first (``make tests``) and then running them (``./bin/*unit*``).

+   -  If you make changes effecting simulations on GPUs, you can post a reply to your PR with ``bors try``.
+This will run our GPU test-suite.
 6. A member of the Arbor development team will review your contribution.
    If they approve, your PR will be merged!
 Normally this should happen within a few days.